 The Only Board Certified Dental Anesthesiologists in Missouri

-When you come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which sedation option is the best for you depending on any pre-existing medical conditions, anxiety level, and cooperation.
+When you come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which sedation option is the best for you depending on any pre-existing medical conditions, anxiety level, and cooperation.
 We look forward to meeting you.
 Call us at (314) 862-7844 and one of our friendly team members will be happy to speak with you or simply make an appointment online.